 Our recruitment consultants recognise the hallmarks of an outstanding EA and are able to source and verify the right candidate for every type of EA role.

-The skills we look for include:
+The skills we look for during our executive assistant recruitment process include:

 - Competent technological and digital skills, as well as knowledge of operating systems, to perform administrative tasks